kavonrtep/assembly_repeat_annotation_pipeline/README.md

 rDNA_45S/5.8S
 rDNA_5S/5S
 ```

-It is possible to include additional categories to repeat library.
-Note that `Subclass_1` repeats are used to clean `Class_I/LTR` library which is built by DANTE_LTR thus it is critical to use correct codes for `Class_II/Subclass_1` mobile elements in repeat library.
+An important feature of pipeline is the filtering process where
+`Class_II/Subclass_1` repeats from the custom library are used to screen the LTR
+retrotransposon library created by DANTE_LTR.
+This critical step identifies potentially
+problematic Class_I sequences - if a `Class_I` sequence shows similarity to
+`Class_II/Subclass_1` elements, it likely represents an LTR retrotransposon that contains
+inserted DNA transposons.
+Such composite elements are removed from the library to prevent
+incorrect or ambiguous annotations when RepeatMasker is applied later in the pipeline.

-File `custom_library` is used by TideCluster to annotate discovered tandem repeats based
+File `tandem_repeat_library` (optional) is used by TideCluster to annotate discovered tandem repeats based
 on the similarity.
 Format is the same as above repeat database.
 E.g.
 `>sequence_id/Satellite/PisTR-B`